 "But why are you involved?
 I mean, why have human players in the game?"

 The yellow caution light for the cross-street traffic starts blinking.
-Kendra says, "Finally!
+Lucid says, "Finally!
 Be ready to go so we can dodge the pedestrians."

 The clouds clear away to reveal the full moon in the night sky.
 A hologram of a giant fishing cork overlays the moon.
 Then a hook with a worm sitting in the crook, wearing glasses and reading a book, floats down toward the giant koi.
 Jules says, "I always thought that's what we might be."